-In this time of social distancing, we are all looking for fun things we can do at home to provide distraction.
+With summer here and more time to play, we're all looking for ways to have some fun!
 What if we told you that you could have fun with your dog AND be productive by fine-tuning their training skills?
 Our trainer Nicole Skeehan has compiled several backyard games you can play with your dog that work on critical training skills.
 When this is all over, your dog will be so well trained you can take them anywhere this summer.

 The three core training skills every dog should know are:

 Come When Called – any dog you want to allow off leash needs to reliably ‘come’ when you call her.
 It’s for her safety.